CHAHIDI-Khadija/SDG-Insight-Flow/README.md

 -- Extracted data from Scopus, a comprehensive database of academic papers and research articles.
 ### ⚙️ Data Transformation (Python)

--- Used Python to repare and transform the raw data into a structured format suitable for storage in the data warehouse.
+-- Used Python to prepare and transform the raw data into a structured format suitable for storage in the data warehouse.
 ### 📥 Data Loading

 -- Used Postgresql as Datawarehouse to load the refined data efficiently.